Skip to main content

 What are alternatives to 365 in Pollença?

-365 is the standout creative dining option in the immediate Pollença area, and the farm-estate concept gives it a specific identity that most local competitors do not match.
+365 is the standout creative dining option in the immediate Pollença area, the farm-estate concept gives it a specific identity that most local competitors do not match.
 For more formal fine dining with starred credentials, you would need to head to Palma or further afield in Mallorca.
 If the tasting menu format does not suit your group, the town of Pollença itself has more casual options.

 Is the tasting menu worth it at 365?

-It is, specifically because the ingredients come from the restaurant's own farm estate, which means the tasting menu is doing something the price is genuinely meant to support: showcasing seasonal, estate-grown produce including oils, citrus, vegetables, and wine.
+It is, specifically because the ingredients come from the restaurant's own farm estate, which means the tasting menu is doing something the price is genuinely meant to support: showcasing seasonal, estate-grown produce including oils, citrus, vegetables, wine.
 Two Michelin Plates confirm the kitchen is executing at a consistent level.
 If you want a shorter, more flexible meal, the format may feel too committed.